 his music performance at the Friends of Oheka Garden Party in 2004.

-Roger's book is titled: "Crazy Rhythm" - Memories of Eastern Military Academy and Oheka Castle.
+His book is titled: "Crazy Rhythm" - Memories of Eastern Military Academy and Oheka Castle.

 Following his military service in the U.S. Army serving in Germany in the 1960s,